 Summer & between terms: hours vary.

-The Library provides access to all print and electronic sources, including reference materials, journal articles, eBooks, streaming videos, digital and print magazines, e-audiobooks and the Student Choice DVD Collection.
+The SCF Libraries provide access to print and electronic sources, including reference materials, journal articles, e-books, streaming movies & documentaries, digital and print magazines and e-audiobooks.
+Our collections support the curriculum and includes Popular Fiction, Young Adult and Graphic Novel genres.
 All items are searchable at scf.edu/Library.

-To login for online resources, use your G00# as the Borrower ID and the last four digits of your G00# as your Library PIN.
+To login for online resources, use your MySCF ID as the Borrower ID and password.

 Librarians are available in person and online for research and citation questions.
 They will save you time and help you to get better grades on your assignments.
-Appointments or walk-ins (in person or online) are welcome.
+Walk-ins or appointments (in person or online) are welcome.

 Food and drinks may be brought into all Library locations, with the exception of the Bradenton Visualization Classroom and the College Archives.